 The paper is organized as follows.
 In the next section we start with a simple examination of scientific productivity distributions for all INSPEC authors together, as it was done by Lotka [3] and Shockley [4].
 Then, we study temporal evolution of the scientists.
-From the whole database we draw long-life scientists, i.e. scientists who were doing research for at least 18 years.
-Having such a set of scientists we divide it into the so-called cohorts including those who started to publish in a given year T (i.e. $T = 1975, 1976, \ldots, 1987$).
-We show that unlike quickly increasing number of all authors listed in the INSPEC database the number of long-life scientists, as characterized by year of the first publication T, remains almost constant indicating decreasing percentage of long-life scientists among all researchers.
-We also show that histograms of scientific productivity N(x; t, T) within T-cohorts, measured by the number of articles x, change over time t from almost exponential (when cohort contains young scientists) to clearly fat-tailed (when the same cohort includes mature researchers).
-Additionally, we observe that the number of articles produced by a representative of each cohort increases with the square of seniority $\tau = t - T$ i.e. $\langle x \rangle \sim \tau^2$, indicating that each cohort possesses fixed acceleration parameter $a(T) = \partial^2 \langle x \rangle / \partial \tau^2$ which, on its own turn, quickly increases with T. Finally, in Sec.
+From the whole database we draw long-life scientists, i.e., scientists who were doing research for at least 18 years.
+Having such a set of scientists we divide it into the so-called cohorts including those who started to publish in a given year T (i.e., $T=1975, 1976, \dots, 1987$).
+We show that unlike the quickly increasing number of all authors listed in the INSPEC database the number of long-life scientists, as characterized by the year of the first publication T, remains almost constant indicating a decreasing percentage of long-life scientists among all researchers.
+We also show that histograms of scientific productivity N(x;t,T) within T cohorts, measured by the number of articles x, change over time t from almost exponential (when the cohort contains young scientists) to clearly fat-tailed (when the same cohort includes mature researchers).
+Additionally, we observe that the number of articles produced by a representative of each cohort increases with the square of seniority $\tau = t - T$, i.e., $\langle x \rangle \sim \tau^2$, indicating that each cohort possesses fixed acceleration parameter $a(T) = \frac{\partial^2 \langle x \rangle}{\partial \tau^2}$ which, on its own turn, quickly increases with T. Finally, in Sec.
 III, we analyze the observed distributions of scientific productivity in terms of equilibrium statistical physics.
-We show that the fattailed histograms N(x; t, T) may result from the inherent density of states function $g(x; \tau)$ characterizing scientific community.
-We also introduce the parameter $\theta(t, T)$, which has a similar meaning as the inverse temperature β in the canonical ensemble, and describes an external field influencing scientists.
-The parameter allow us to quantify the effect of publish-or-perish phenomenon.
+We show that the fat-tailed histograms N(x;t,T) may result from the inherent density-ofstates function $g(x; \tau)$ characterizing scientific community.
+We also introduce the parameter $\theta(t,T)$, which has a similar meaning as the inverse temperature β in the canonical ensemble, and describes an external field influencing scientists.
+The parameter allows us to quantify the effect of publish-orperish phenomenon.

 II.
-SCIENTIFIC PRODUCTIVITY - FUNDAMENTAL RESULTS
+SCIENTIFIC PRODUCTIVITY-FUNDAMENTAL RESULTS

-In this study we report on scientific productivity of all authors (over 3 million) listed in the INSPEC database [5] in the period of 1969 - 2004.
-The database, produced by the Institution of Electrical Engineers, provides a few million of records indexing scientific articles published world-wide in physics, electrical engineering and electronics, computing and information technology.
-Although each INSPEC record contains a number of fields (including publication title, classification codes etc.) for our purposes we have retrieved only two of them: authors' names (i.e. names with all initials) and publication year.
-Having the data we were able to discover the initial year of one's scientific activity T (i.e. year of the first publication) and also the cumulative number of his/her publications in the next years.
-Additionally, from the whole data set we have drawn long-life scientists (i.e. scientists who were productive for at least 18 years, see Fig. 1), and we have divided them into the so-called T-cohorts, with T having the same meaning as previously.
+In this study we report on the scientific productivity of all authors (over three million) listed in the INSPEC database [5] in the period of 1969-2004.
+The database, produced by the Institution of Electrical Engineers, provides a few million records indexing scientific articles published world wide in physics, electrical engineering and electronics, computing, and information technology.
+Although each INSPEC record contains a number of fields (including publication title, clas-